Marvin-Novi/Netflix-Wiki/README.md

 This will launch your Node.js project, and you can typically access it by opening a web browser and navigating to the specified address (often `http://localhost:3000`).

 That's it!
 You've successfully installed and started your Node.js project.
 Enjoy working on your application!
+PLEASE CREATE AN `Configuration.js` FILE in the `src` WITH YOUR OWN RAPID API KEYS AND FIREBASE KEYS!